Cargo Bikes

 Understanding Cargo Bikes

-Cargo bikes, also known as freight bikes or box bikes, are bicycles specially designed to carry significant loads.
-Unlike regular bicycles, cargo bikes feature an extended frame with built-in storage space or attachments, typically located in the front or rear.
-These bikes are designed to accommodate various types of cargo, from groceries and packages to small furniture or even children.
+Cargo bikes, also known as freight or box bikes, are specifically designed for carrying heavy loads.
+They differ from standard bicycles due to their extended frame and built-in storage, usually located at the front or rear.
+These bikes can transport anything from groceries and packages to small furniture or even children.
+Their sturdy design and high load capacity make them an increasingly popular alternative to traditional vehicles.

 Dispelling the Myths